6 Geospatial Data Processing

 data_proj

-# Inspect projection
+# Verify the new projection

-# Transform CRS to WGS84
+# Transform GeoDataFrame to WGS84 coordinate system

 = clean_data.to_crs(epsg=4326)